Analysis

 06

-My projection of a potential $14 trillion GDP contribution over 50 years is a structural, not a cyclical, claim.
-It does not depend on any single government or policy cycle.
+My projection of a potential $1.4–14 trillion in cumulative enterprise development value over 50 years is a structural, not a cyclical, claim.
+It measures development value created along the corridor — not GDP, and not any single project.
+It does not depend on any one government or policy cycle.
 It depends on the underlying geography, demographics, and economic fundamentals of West Africa's largest economy.
+The full derivation is set out in the methodology below.

 The Risk You Must Not Underestimate